lustner/ror2kickplayer/README.md

 **_kick player_name**

-You can also use the console command, which is
+If you prefer to use the in-game console, use the command

 **kick_player player_name**